bashaer310/E-commerce-Platform/README.md

 dotnet ef database update
 ```

-- Run the application:
+5. Run the application:

 ```bash
 dotnet watch
 ```
-5. Test the API
+6. Test the API
+   - your apis are available at [locahost/ ](http://localhost:5125)

-   Use tools like Postman to test the endpoints.
+   - Use tools like Postman to test the endpoints.

 ## Project structure